dstearle/vue-list-rendering/README.md

 - Fix HMR error (sockjs related from previous project?)
 - Make better navbar for application
-- Fix avatars for ListSeven
+- Make table of contents for home page
 - Fix dropdown favicon for ListEight